 Sources of Financial Aid

-Professional MBA program participants are eligible to apply for three types of financial aid through the Texas A&M Scholarships & Financial Aid Office.
+Professional MBA program participants are eligible to apply for different types of financial aid through the Texas A&M Scholarships & Financial Aid Office.

 Federal Student Loan – Direct Unsubsidized Loans

-The William D. Ford Federal (Direct) Loan Program is provided and administered by the U.S. Department of Education.
+The U.S. Department of Education’s federal student loan program is the William D. Ford Federal Direct Loan Program.
+Under this program, the U.S. Department of Education is your lender.
 Students can borrow up to $20,500 per academic year.
-The most up-to-date information about interest rates is found here.
-Repayment begins 6 months after graduation or dropping below half-time enrollment.
-The maximum lifetime borrowing limit is $138,500 (including undergraduate amounts) in this program which was formerly referred to as the Federal Stafford Loan.
+Interest rates change each July and the most up-to-date information about current rates can be found here.
+Repayment begins six months after graduation or dropping below half-time enrollment.
+The maximum lifetime borrowing limit is $138,500 including undergraduate amounts.
+This program was formerly referred to as the Federal Stafford Loan.

 Federal Student Loan – Direct Graduate PLUS Loans

 The William D. Ford Federal (Direct) Graduate PLUS Loan Program allows graduate students to borrow up to the total cost of attendance (minus other aid).
 Approval for this type of loan is based on a credit screening process.
 The most up-to-date information about interest rates is found here, with repayment beginning 6 months after graduation or dropping below half-time status.

 Alternative (private) loans are administered by private lending institutions to be used for educational costs.
 They are not part of the federal student loan programs, may carry higher interest, and should be used when other options have been exhausted.
 Texas A&M Scholarships and Financial Aid maintains a lender list for private loan options.

 How to Apply for Financial Aid

-- Complete the FAFSA online: he FAFSA is available beginning on October 1 and should be completed as soon as possible.
-The priority deadline for FAFSA submission is March 15.
+- Complete the FAFSA online: the FAFSA is available beginning on October 1 and should be completed as soon as possible.
 The FAFSA may be completed during the admissions process, but financial aid will not be awarded until program admission.
 The school code on the FAFSA for Texas A&M University is 003632.